Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyros.rst

     uncertainty quantification workflows.
     Note that for each :class:`~pyomo.core.base.var.Var` object
     that represents an uncertain parameter,
-    the domain and bounds specified through the attributes of the :class:`~pyomo.core.base.var.Var` are ignored.
+    PyROS ignores the domain and bounds specified through the attributes of the :class:`~pyomo.core.base.var.Var`.

 PyROS will seek to identify solutions that remain feasible for any